 I actually used to love going to Association meetings, and at last count, I attended 11.
 I never missed a year until I began to depart from Christian Science.
 My departure from Christian Science began just over 10 years after I took Class, and when I attended my last Association meeting, I was already started on my journey out of Christian Science.
 The following year, I took what I initially thought would just be a one year break and didn’t attend, but before the following year’s Association meeting, I made the break permanent and have never returned.
 As I was dealing with my Dad’s care in his last days, my Teacher, who was the practitioner on Dad’s case, seriously violated personal and professional boundaries with me (read this post for more on that subject).
 While I hope, for my own emotional health, I will someday find a way to forgive him, I will never forget what he did.
 Fool me once, shame on you, fool me twice, shame on me.
 I’ve often said that even if I ever did return to Christian Science (not gonna happen), I could never again accept instruction or guidance from that man.
 Ethics and trust are very important to me, and he violated my trust and demonstrated a glaring lack of proper ethical conduct and judgement.

 My Teacher was and is a very radical Christian Scientist and was always extremely critical of any kind of medical care or anything that departed from his orthodox view of Christian Science practice.
 Paradoxically, that is what attracted me to him as a Teacher, but also caused me to be very discerning over how much I allowed his thoughts and opinions to frame my own.
-Some of the teachings he put forward in Association meetings as I think on it now are truly abhorrent.
+Some of the teachings he put forward in Association meetings, as I think on them now, are truly abhorrent.

-He regularly spoke strongly against other religions, especially Islam and Catholicism, and how, to put it as best as I can remember it, they exuded the greatly feared (by Christian Scientists) mental force known as ‘malicious animal magnetism‘ or MAM.
-He was also very critical of Eastern philosophies and martial arts.
-From him, I learned that apparently Catholics regularly prayed against Christian Science, and even that one of the beads on the rosary represented a prayer against Christian Science (not true).
+He regularly spoke strongly against other religions, especially Islam and Catholicism, and how, to put it as best as I can remember it, they exuded the greatly feared (by Christian Scientists) mental force known as malicious animal magnetism or MAM.
+He was also very critical of Eastern philosophies (think yoga, transcendental meditation, Buddhism, etc.) and martial arts.
+From him, I learned that apparently Catholics regularly prayed against Christian Science, and even that one of the beads on the rosary represented a prayer against Christian Science (not true–heard it directly from a devout Catholic).
 I would often wince at those, as they often felt like attacks against those who held those beliefs.
 Now, I am no fan of religion, but I still respect the right of people to the freedom of their beliefs.
-I now feel that those teachings are bigoted in their essence.
+I now realize that those teachings were bigoted in their essence.

 “What I am is for God to declare in His infinite mercy.”